 Fortis includes forward-looking information in this presentation within the meaning of applicable Canadian securities laws and forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 (collectively referred to as "forward-looking information").
 Forward-looking information reflects expectations of Fortis management regarding future growth, results of operations, performance and business prospects and opportunities.
-Wherever possible, words such as anticipates, believes, budgets, could, estimates, expects, forecasts, intends, may, might, plans, projects, schedule, should, target, will, would, and the negative of these terms, and other similar terminology or expressions have been used to identify the forward-looking information, which includes, without limitation: GHG emissions reduction targets and projected asset mix; forecast capital expenditures for 2022-2026, including cleaner energy investments; forecast rate base and rate base growth through 2026; the nature, timing, benefits and costs of certain capital projects and additional opportunities beyond the capital plan, including the MISO long-range transmission plan and the Lake Erie Connector Project; targeted average annual dividend growth through 2025; the expected timing, outcome and impacts of regulatory proceedings; expected funding sources for the capital plan and expected capital structure; potential impacts of changes in commodity prices and supply chains; and scheduled debt maturities.
+Wherever possible, words such as anticipates, believes, budgets, could, estimates, expects, forecasts, intends, may, might, plans, projects, schedule, should, target, will, would, and the negative of these terms, and other similar terminology or expressions have been used to identify the forward-looking information, which includes, without limitation: the 2050 net-zero GHG emissions target; the 2035 GHG emissions reduction target and the projected asset mix; forecast interim GHG emissions reduction milestones; TEP's carbon emissions reduction target and projected asset mix; planned coal retirements and the expectation to exit coal by 2032; FortisBC's GHG emissions reduction target; forecast capital expenditures for 2022-2026, including cleaner energy investments; forecast rate base and rate base growth through 2026; the nature, timing, benefits and costs of certain capital projects and additional opportunities beyond the capital plan, including the MISO long-range transmission plan; the impact of macroeconomic conditions on additional investment opportunities, including the ability to secure a viable transmission service agreement within the required timeline for the Lake Erie Connector Project; targeted average annual dividend growth through 2025; the expected timing, outcome and impacts of regulatory proceedings; expected funding sources for the capital plan and expected capital structure; potential impacts of changes in commodity prices and supply chains; and scheduled debt maturities.